janko/janko.io/_posts/2016-09-11-better-file-uploads-with-shrine-motivation.md

 big improvement for me.
 Unfortunately, [carrierwave_backgrounder] and [carrierwave_direct], the CarrierWave extensions that I wanted to use, both didn't manage to rely only on CarrierWave's ORM integration, and needed a lot of additional ActiveRecord-specific code to achieve their functionality.
+I know ActiveRecord is the most popular ORM, but people do use other ORMs for various reasons, and this pretty-much paints them into a corner.

 ### Direct uploads